 Are GRASP students required to wear uniforms?
 Yes, we are a student uniform school.
 Please see dress code under students on our school webpage for more information.

 What are the school hours?
 8:30 am - 3:00 pm

 What supplies are needed?
-There is a school supply list posted under the parent’s tab of the website
+There is a school supply list posted on the main page of the website.